CICE-Consortium/Icepack/doc/source/icepack_3_user_guide.rst

 The Icepack scripts support both setup of individual tests as well as test suites.
 Individual tests are run from the command line::

-  ./icepack.create.case -t smoke -m wolf -s diag1,debug -testid myid
+  ./icepack.create.case -t smoke -m wolf -s diag1,debug -testid myid -a P0000000

-where ``-m`` designates a specific machine and testid is a user defined string that allows test cases to be uniquely identified.
+where ``-m`` designates a specific machine, ``-a`` designates the account number for the queue manager, and testid is a user defined string that allows test cases to be uniquely identified.
 The format of the case directory name for a test will always be ``[machine]_[test]_[grid]_[pes]_[soptions].[testid]``